GuyMicciche/Tutorial-Assets/Houdini To Maya Particle Instancers and Attributes/README.md

 ### Notes:

-- Maya expects rotation as Euler angles in `rotationPP`, so if `orient` (quaternion) is used in Houdini, you may need to convert it to Euler before or after export.
+- Maya expects rotation as Euler angles in `rotationPP`, so if `orient` (quaternion) is used in Houdini, you will need to convert it to Euler before or after export.
 - Colors and scale transfer smoothly if attributes are named correctly and exported.
 - Some attributes may need manual promotion or conversion depending on export/import pipeline specifics.
+- Arnold render will glitch and not render the Maya Instancer if you export `id` or `particleId` out of Houdini, you will need a custom name (Arnold only).

 This table covers the main attributes commonly transferred from Houdini to Maya particles through Alembic export/import.[^1][^2][^3][^4]